controlplane-com/github-actions-example-terraform/README.md

    - Click the `Settings` button in the top menu, then click the `General` button.
    - Click the `Local` radio button, then click the `Save Settings` button at the bottom of the page.

-5. Create an API token:
+5. Create an API token.
     - Click on your user profile (upper right corner) and click `User settings`.
     - Click Tokens on the left side menu.
     - Click `Create an API token`, enter a description, and click `Create API token`.